-When I first started this blog almost 4 years ago, the first article I wrote was about how paranormal investigating was not glamourous.
-While the article was lost when I migrated to a new website, the fact still remains, it still isn't any more glamourous than it was 4 years ago so let's look at the reality of what it is to be a paranormal investigator.
-Sure it is a bit of a thrill running around in the dark (well not running that is dangerous), but not knowing what the night will bring and perhaps going to a bucket list location is pretty exciting.
+When I first started this blog years ago back in 2015, the first article I wrote was about how paranormal investigating was not glamourous.
+While the article was lost when I migrated to a new website, the fact still remains, it still isn't any more glamourous now than it was back then, so let's look at the reality of what it is to be a paranormal investigator.
+Sure it is a bit of a thrill running around in the dark (well not running because that is dangerous), but not knowing what the night will bring and perhaps going to a bucket list location is pretty exciting.
 You get to hang out with your friends and do something different.
-You know we also look pretty cool in the green or pink hues that comes with night vision and IR cameras.
-It is not however, as cool as it seems!
+You know we also look pretty cool in the green or pink hues that come with night vision and IR cameras.
+It is not, however, as cool as it seems!

 Regardless of how long the investigation is, if it is 2 hours or 12 hours, you still have to travel to get there.
 Unless you live in an amazing haunted house, you most likely don't live close to the location.
 You have to travel to get there.
 Black Rock House is my second home, I talk about it all the time.
 While it is smack in the middle of the suburbs, sadly it is not in my suburb.
 It isn't even close.
-It is a 45 minute drive.
-So that is already 1.5 hours traveling round trip in total each time before adding in any investigating.
-Aradale which is my second favourite location is a 3 hour drive.
+It is a 45-minute drive.
+So that is already 1.5 hours travelling round trip in total each time before adding in any investigating.
+Aradale which is my second favourite location is a 3-hour drive.
 4 - 4.5 hours in peak hour traffic which is usually what I have to drive up in.
 That is a 6 hour round trip.
-It does kind of suck after doing say a 4 hour investigation and then taking a 3 hour car ride home.
-When you look at it, you often spend more time in your car traveling than you do investigating.
-Some people don't have cars and they have to take trains, buses etc. You have to organise car pools and pay for petrol.
+It does kind of suck after doing say a 4-hour investigation and then taking a 3-hour car ride home.
+When you look at it, you often spend more time in your car travelling than you do investigating.
+Some people don't have cars and they have to take trains, buses, etc. You have to organise carpools and pay for petrol.
 Sometimes, it is hard to get there.

 On reality paranormal TV they are limited to what they can present and it really is not a proper representation.
 It also has to be entertaining.
 If they showed an hour of someone setting up equipment, even paranormal investigators are going to change the channel because it isn't interesting.
 They have maybe an hour most likely less because of commercials, to fit a whole night's investigation into one.
 It is edited in a way to make it look like things are happening as soon as they enter the building.
-While this can happen,, most of the time it doesn't.
+While this can happen, most of the time it doesn't.
 While they are walking around yelling at each other in excitement, most of the time we are sitting in the room quietly waiting for something to happen.
-The EVP session you see 2 minutes of on TV, may have been a 2 hour vigil.
-When something does happen, you then spend the next hour debunking it and usually you find the cause.
+The EVP session you see 2 minutes of on TV, may have in reality been a 2 hours (or in some cases filmed over several days.)
+When something does happen, you then spend the next hour debunking it, and usually, you find the cause.
 This is not necessarily always represented on tv because again if they show nothing happening, people will start turning it off.
 Sometimes the people on the shows investigate over days or weeks just to put together an hour of footage.
-The reality is that in a 2, 4, 6 or 12 investigation, most of the time nothing 'paranormal' really happens.
+The reality is that in a 2, 4, 6, or 12 hour long investigations, most of the time nothing 'paranormal' really happens.

 Do what you love and love what you do.
-For me that is researching, writing and investigating.
+For me, that is researching, writing, and investigating.
 Blogging isn't glamourous and I am not like Carrie Bradshaw on Sex and The City with a designer outfit and perfect makeup and hair pondering what to write.
-I am usually in my PJS surrounded by books and notes trying to entertain my kids at the same time while not completely ignoring my husband.
+I am usually in my PJs surrounded by books and notes trying to entertain my kids at the same time while not completely ignoring my husband.
 A lot of writing happens in the early hours of the morning (which is why sometimes I may not make sense).
-It is the time that I have to do what I love doing because that is when things are a little more quiet and I can sit down and do it.
+It is the only time that I have to do what I love doing because that is when things are a little quieter and I can sit down and do it.
 It is my ME time.
 While I should be sleeping and getting rest before working the next day and tending to the kids, this is something I HAVE to do for my own mental sanity.
-It is something I have to do for me.
+It is something I have to do for myself.
 It may not be glamourous, but I don't care.
 I continue to do it anyway!

 What are the things about investigating you think are less glamourous but you do it anyway?